Idimuzhikkal: History

 One of the earliest mention of Chelembra comes from Logans's Malabar manual (P.649).
 As per this document, Chelembra came under Ramnad as a territory and acknowledged Zamorin as direct ruler.

 It is also believed that Chelembra was ruled by local landlords known as Elancheeri Manazhi Moosad who reside at Elancheeri Illam, Perumannassery (Perunneeri) and their "Samantha" (servants) Nambeesans of Thiruvangattu.
 Thiruvangattu Shiva Temple is an important historic location in this Panchayat.
 The Embranthiris of Neelamana Illam also were servile to Elancheeri Moosad and assisted them in the administration of the village.

 It's believed that these Neelamana Embranthiris were brought to Chelembra by the Manazhi Moosad from the northern districts of Kerala to take care of the rituals and administration of the temples of this village.
 The Elancheeri Sree Sankara Narayana Kshetram is believed to be constructed for the exclusive use of the members of the Manazhi Family, but later on were given to the public by the Manazhi Moosad.
 Adv.
 Anil Moosad is the present lord of the region.

-During the time of his father Manazhi Sreedharan Moosad, the Sankara Narayana Temple administration was entrusted with a committee of devotees which was led by Karuthedath Raman Nambeesan, Vasuthodi Neelakantan Nambeesan, Chandran Appat, P P Balakrishnan Master, Radhakrishna Menon and Nellikkode Dasan.
+During the time of his father Manazhi Sreedharan Moosad, the Sankara Narayana Temple administration was entrusted with a committee of devotees.

 Economy

 Idimuzhikkal is one of the main commercial centers of Chelembra.
 It is also the capital town where the Panchayath office and Village office is located.
 The economy is mainly agrarian and small business oriented.
 Eurospin Industries, one of the main industries in Chelembra has stopped operation due to labour strikes.
-The Kinfra industrial facility is situated in this village which started in early 200s.
+The Kinfra industrial facility is situated in this village which started in early 2000s.

 Chelembra has witnessed a building boom in recent years, along the sides of two National Highways and a bypass road.
 This is particularly evident in the number of shopping complexes built in recent years.
 Chelembra is developing fast with the development of KINFRA industrial park at Kakkanchery by the Kerala Government.
 This is the first of its kind in the state.
 Other planned projects include the Cyber park at Ramanattukara.
 Close proximity to Calicut International Airport, the University of Calicut and two major national highways speeds the development of Chelembra.

+There ara many big projects are coming up in chelembra in the private sector.
+Tulah Clinical Wellness is a high-end, 30-acre integrative health retreat located in Chelembra, Kerala, India, near Kozhikode International Airport.
+Spearheaded by UAE-based entrepreneur Faizal Kottikollon of KEF Holdings, the $100 million project aims to combine traditional Eastern healing practices with modern clinical diagnostics.
+The retreat officially opened its doors in February 2025.